robert7/nixnote2/development/docker/README.md

 WORK IN PROGRESS

 docker build -t nixnote2/trusty -f Dockerfile.ubuntu_trusty .
-docker run --name nixnote2_trusty nixnote2/trusty
+docker run -it nixnote2/trusty /bin/bash
-docker exec -it nixnote2_trusty bash

 HOW TO USE